Characterization of Ergodic Measures of Maximal Entropy for Topologically Transitive Partially Hyperbolic Diffeomorphisms with compact center leaves: Introduction

 \section{Introduction}

-Topological entropy and metric entropy are fundamental to understanding the intrinsic complexity of a dynamical system.
-While the topological entropy measures the complexity of the system considering all orbits, the metric entropy measures the complexity with respect to the relevant orbits for a probability-invariant measure.
-For diffeomorphisms of a compact Riemannian manifold, the variational principle states that the supremum of all metric entropies over all invariant probability measures coincides with the topological entropy of the system.
+Topological entropy and metric entropy are fundamental concepts for understanding the intrinsic complexity of a dynamical system.
+While topological entropy quantifies the complexity of the system by considering all orbits, metric entropy measures the complexity with respect to those orbits that are relevant for a given probability-invariant measure.
+For diffeomorphisms of a compact Riemannian manifold, the variational principle asserts that the supremum of the metric entropies, taken over all invariant probability measures, coincides with the topological entropy of the system.

-A maximal entropy measure is an invariant measure such that its metric entropy is equal to the topological entropy of the system.
-In terms of the above, the complexity of the orbits that are relevant to a maximal entropy measure coincides with the complexity of all the orbits of the whole system.
-It is an old and very important problem to know about the existence and uniqueness (finiteness) of ergodic measures of maximal entropy and also to know about the support of such measures.
-Sinai, Margulis, Ruelle and Bowen, pioneers studying these problems, addressed the existence and uniqueness of maximum entropy measures for uniformly hyperbolic systems.
-Newhouse \cite{newhouse1989continuity} proved that any $C^\infty$ diffeomorphism of a compact manifold admits maximum entropy measure.
-In the case of partially hyperbolic dynamical systems, many authors have contributed to this subject; see \cite{hertz2012maximizing}, \cite{Vaughn2020}, \cite{buzzi2012maximal}, \cite{ures2021maximal}, \cite{ures2012intrinsic}, among others.
+A maximal entropy measure is an invariant measure whose metric entropy equals the topological entropy of the system.
+In this setting, the complexity of the orbits relevant to a maximal entropy measure coincides with the complexity of all orbits of the entire system.
+A longstanding and fundamental problem is to determine the existence and uniqueness (or finiteness) of ergodic maximal entropy measures, as well as to describe their supports.
+Sinai, Margulis, Ruelle, and Bowen pioneers in this field established results on the existence and uniqueness of maximal entropy measures for uniformly hyperbolic systems.
+Newhouse \cite{newhouse1989continuity} proved that any $C^\infty$ diffeomorphism of a compact manifold admits a maximal entropy measure.
+In the setting of partially hyperbolic dynamical systems, many authors have contributed significant advances to this topic; see \cite{hertz2012maximizing}, \cite{Vaughn2020}, \cite{buzzi2012maximal}, \cite{ures2021maximal}, \cite{ures2012intrinsic} among others.

-\begin{definition} A diffeomorphism $f: M \rightarrow M$ is partially hyperbolic, if the tangent bundle splits into three $Df$-invariant subbundles, $T M=E^s \oplus E^c \oplus E^u$, such that for all unit vectors $v^\sigma \in E_x^\sigma, \sigma \in\{s, c, u\}$ with $x \in M$ satisfy
+\begin{definition} A diffeomorphism $f: M \rightarrow M$ is partially hyperbolic, if the tangent bundle splits into three $Df$-invariant subbundles, $T M=E^s \oplus E^c \oplus E^u$, such that for all unit vectors $v^\sigma \in E_x^\sigma,$ $\sigma \in\{s, c, u\}$ with $x \in M$ satisfy